Close Menu

 There may also be problems in securing new lines of credit particularly from those creditors who lost money during the liquidation.
 It’s possible that these suppliers will only be willing to trade with the new company on a cash-on-delivery basis, for example, given the liquidation of the old company.

-Buying the assets of your old company
+Can I buy the assets of my old company during liquidation?

 When a company is liquidated, the directors sometimes purchase their business assets via the liquidator with a view to setting up a new company.
 It’s crucial to ensure you pay a fair price for the assets, and this can be done by obtaining an independent professional valuation.